Compare Cheap Auto Insurance in Georgia

 FYI:

-If you have your license revoked due to an offense like a DUI or have multiple violations, you may be required to file an SR-22.
-This is a certificate that proves to the state that you carry at least the minimum required coverage and can result in a significant rate increase.
-Typically, you need to maintain an SR-22 for three years and, in some cases, up to five.
+If your license is revoked due to a DUI, you may be required to file an SR-22.
+This certificate proves to the state you carry the minimum coverage, and it can lead to a big rate increase.
+In most cases, you’re required to maintain an SR-22 for three years.

 Cheapest Car Insurance in Georgia With Low Credit: Country Financial